 Paul Saputo was voted one of the Three Best Rated Criminal Defense Lawyers in Dallas

 With all of our resources and experience, we do not lose sight of the big picture.
 The best criminal defense strategy requires an understanding of human nature and the ability to express complex sets of facts to a jury.
 No matter what your defense requires, the firm has the depth of experience necessary to defend you against charges by the state of Texas or the federal government.

 Not just criminal defense lawyers, we are warriors fighting unjust and corrupt government prosecutions with a history of success and a reputation for reputation for

 tenacity, courage and legal ingenuity

 Are you being accused of a White Collar Crime?
-Call criminal defense lawyer Paul Saputo at (888) 239-9305.
+Call Dallas White Collar Crimes Defense Lawyer Paul Saputo at (888) 239-9305.

 Many different federal and state agencies investigate fraud and other white collar crimes.
 Some of the law enforcement agencies that you will see frequently in Texas are: The Texas Attorney General, County District Attorney’s Offices, the U.S. Attorney, the FBI (Federal Bureau of Investigation), the SEC (Securities and Exchange Commission), and the United States Secret Service.

 White-Collar crimes are generally financial crimes that involve theft, lies or some form of misappropriation.
 White-collar crimes are sometimes investigated by agencies that have narrow investigative missions, due to the complex nature of some white collar criminal laws and the complex nature of the investigations.

 Both federal and state authorities investigate white-collar crimes, and the criminal offenses include both state and federal criminal statutes.
 Some common white-collar crimes are described briefly below.